4.3 Health Literacy, Cultural Fit, and Accessibility During Delivery

 Test Your Knowledge

-A translated handout contains awkward wording and community partners say examples do not fit local experience.
+A translated handout has awkward wording, and community partners say the examples do not match local experience.
 What is the best implementation response?

 A